 I don’t know about now, but at that time, they did their own coffee roasting on the premises.
 I think they used an old peanut roaster, but I wouldn’t swear to it, and sometimes you could feel the heat and see the smoke inside hovering near the ceiling.

 Or at least that’s how I remember it. 😉

 Mike and Richard were meeting me for coffee when they got in town Friday evening.
-The coffee house I’d chosen is sort of hippie/suburban bucolic, hippie because a lot of the alternative types hang out there, and suburban bucolic because it adjoins a park frequented by yuppie families feeding the ducks.
+The coffee house I’d chosen was sort of hippie/suburban bucolic—hippie because a lot of the alternative types hang out there, and suburban bucolic because it adjoins a park frequented by yuppie families feeding the ducks.
 Noel was taking me there after she got off work, which gave me some time to get her up to speed before the guys arrived for a strategy session.

-[Exterior of All Saints Cafe, from Tallahassee Downtown, exterior of Black Dog Cafe by Judy K. Walker]
+[Exterior of All Saints Cafe, from Tallahassee Downtown; exterior of Black Dog Cafe and granita by Judy K. Walker]